-If you’ve listened to your reproductive endocrinologist explain the insemination process to you, there’s a chance you’re thinking, “That sounds simple enough…couldn’t I do that myself?”
+If you’ve listened to your reproductive endocrinologist explain the insemination process to you, there’s a chance you’re thinking, “That sounds simple enough…couldn’t I do an IUI at home?”
 You’ve got sperm.
 You’ve got someplace to put it (a.k.a. your vagina).
 Do you really need to schedule a doctor’s appointment for this?

 The answer, surprisingly, might be no—but only if you’re talking about artificial insemination, not its more complicated cousin, intrauterine insemination (IUI), which definitely has to be done by a medical professional.
 Here’s how the two procedures size up in comparison (and how to know which one is right for you).

 The short version: artificial insemination refers to the process of inserting ejaculate into the vagina, close to the cervix, using a needleless syringe (i.e. the “turkey baster” method…more on that later!).
 It’s sometimes referred to as intracervical insemination (ICI).
 IUI, on the other hand, involves a speculum and the placement of sperm directly into the uterine cavity instead of the vaginal canal.

 They both can get you pregnant, obvs.
 But here’s a few other ways they’re similar:

 - No sex is required, which means that both ICI and IUI work as well for heterosexual couples as same sex (or single women, or gay men working with a surrogate, or whatever).
 Pretty much anytime conception without intercourse is the goal, either procedure can be used if you’ve got sperm and eggs.

 - Ovulation is key.
 Whichever method you choose, it’s important to make sure that the you’re within your fertile window.
 If you’re having an IUI at your fertility clinic, your doctor will be helping you track your ovulation and figuring out the best timing for the procedure.
 If you’re planning to DIY at home, you’ll need an OTC ovulation predictor kit to help you.